 Editor's Essay: Higher Creativity: Liberating The Unconscious For Breakthrough Insights

-When I was a young man in college, one of my instructors, Bob Morton, spoke of a book on common errors in logic: "How To Think Straight (1932)" by Robert Thouless.
+One of my instructors in college, Bob Morton, spoke of a book on common errors in logic: "How To Think Straight (1932)" by Robert Thouless.

 How thrilled I was to learn of actual rules of thinking clearly.
 I sought out an ancient copy of the book.